Amelie120/Amelie120/README.md

 💬 I love talking about blockchain, artificial intelligence and emerging technologies.
 I find it fascinating how quickly these technologies are changing the way we build, work, collaborate and exchange value.
-Whether those changes will make things better or worse is something we can decide :)
+Whether those changes will make things better or worse is still open for debate, which is part of what makes them so interesting :)
 </p>

 <p>